platform-mesh/platform-mesh-operator/README.md

 - Waits for resources to match specific conditions (e.g., HelmRelease resources with Ready condition)
 - Uses configurable wait criteria defined in the `spec.wait` section of the PlatformMesh resource
 - Falls back to default wait configurations when no custom wait configuration is specified
-- By default, waits for `platform-mesh-operator-components` and `platform-mesh-operator-infra-components` HelmRelease resources to be ready
+- By default, waits for HelmRelease resources to be ready
 - Supports filtering resources by namespace, labels, and API versions
 - Requeues the reconciliation if any monitored resource is not yet ready